 This is a dedicated Aps-C lens, cannot be used on Full frame cameras, like Canon 5d or 6d.
 Canon unlike Nikon doesn’t even support the idea to mount the lens on the Full frame camera.
 For this reason the lens back part doesn’t fit to Full frame cameras, don’t even mount on it, the lens back part can cause damage to the mirror.
 The only possibility to mount it to cut the plastic back part of the lens(Don’t recommend:)).

 Build quality is nice, the lens is solidly built with all kinds of scales noted on the barell, the Usm focus works quickly, silently and accurately.
 The lens has two rings, both of them operates quite smoothly, the narrower ring closer to the mount is the manual focus ring, the more wide ring little farer to the Mount is the zoom ring, I also prefer the rings in this order.
 The built quality of the lens is not match to the professional level lenses.
 Compare to the price of the lens, perhaps the build quality can be better, like current Sigma lenses for example.

 This is a very good lens.
 Except some light falloff at 15mm f3.5, and some distortion at wide end, this lens makes nice sharp, contrasty images at every focal length.
 The weakest point is the long end, but even there is quite usable.

 Sample pictures without sharpening or any other post processing except resize and perhaps curve adjustment click on the picture to see in 1200 pix – Canon 15 85 review

-Best one lens solution for Canon Aps-C camera, very good useful focal range, USM autofocus, good macro abilities, nice colours, sharp and contrasty
+Best one lens solution for Canon Aps-C camera outdoors, with wide range, very good useful focal range, USM autofocus, good macro abilities, nice colours, sharp and contrasty

-Not so bright aperture, not compatible with Full Frame cameras, distortion and ligh falloff at wide end, price little high
+Not so bright aperture(not so good indoors and low light), not compatible with Full Frame cameras, distortion and ligh falloff at wide end, price little high